Colombia Passport Ranking

-The Colombian passport currently ranks on the 42nd place according to the Guide visa index.
+The Colombian passport currently ranks on the 42nd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 127 countries.
 Colombian passport holders have visa-free access and visas on arrival to countries such as Philippines, Singapore, Russia, Turkey and the entire European Union.
 Colombian citizens do however require a visa to enter about 99 destinations in the world.
 Some countries where a visa is required are China, India and the USA.
 The passport mobility score is considered medium.

 The Republic of Colombia consists of 32 departments.
 It is located in Northern South America.
 The nation’s neighboring countries are Ecuador, Peru, Brazil, Venezuela and Panama.
 The most important departments are Capital, Antioquia and Valle del Cauca.
 Colombia has a surface area of 1.1 million square kilometers.
 It is therefore the 4th largest country in South America.
 The country has a broad span of terrains throughout its geography.
 Its climate varies between tropical to cooler type highland climate in the mountains.

 The overall population is 50.3 million people.
 The capital of the country is Bogotá.
 It is also the most populous city with 7.4 million inhabitants.
 Other important cities are Medellín, Cali and Barranquilla.
 The largest airport is El Dorado International Airport (BOG) with 32 million yearly passengers.
 Followed by Jose Maria Cordova International Airport (MDE) with 8 million annual passengers.
 Both airports together provide worldwide connectivity.
 They also act as a gateway to Central America and South America.